-Name of child:

-School: Class/Teacher Name: Advice/Information re school day: : care/procedures required and how often during the o will carry out the tasks - all staff need to be fully mate care plan and school policies. be carried out and what equipment/resources will be ry out the procedures: Infection Control and Disposal procedures in place Actions that will be ta ken if any concerns arise: Parent's responsibility y to provide: reement, care/management plan, risk assessment, or chool - home diary required:
+Name of child: DOB: School: Class/Teacher Name: Advice/Information re: care/proceduschool day: ires required and how often during the Member(s) of staff who will carry out of toileting/intimate care plan and so the tasks - all staff need to be fully aware hool policies.
+Where will the tasks be carried out required to safely carry out the process. and what equipment/resources will be edures: Infection Control and Disposal proce edures in place Actions that will be taken if any cond erns arise: Parent's responsibility to provide: Any School-Home agreement, care/ management plan, risk assessment, or communication via school - home diary required:

-Other professionals involved in care/advisory role: (School Nurse, Health Visitor, Specialist Nurse, OT/Physio, SEND Staff)

-Additional Information:

-(Delete as appropriate) I/We have read the Intimate Care/Toileting Policy provided by the educational setting that my child attends.
+Other professionals involved in care/advisory role: (School Nurse, Health Visitor, Specialist Nurse, OT/Physio, SEND Staff) Addition al Information ı: (Delete as appropriate) I/We have read the Intimate Care/Toileting Policy provided by the educational setting that my child attends.
 I/We give permission for the named member(s) of staff to attend to the care needs of my/our child and are in agreement with the procedures proposed.

-Name of Parent/Carer Signature:

-Head/SENCO Signature:

-Date

-Appendix 2 Toileting and Intimate/Personal Care Log

-Date Time Type of Care Carried out (toileting, nappy change, other intimate/personal care task) Carried out by Signature
+Name of Name of Parent/Carer Signature: Head/SE Head/SENCO Signature: Appendix 2 Toileting and Intimate/Personal Care Log Date Time Type of Care Carried out (toileting, nappy change, other intimate/personal care task) Carried out by Signature